Crowd of 23 candidates floods special congressional election in Texas

 WASHINGTON (Reuters) - The race to succeed the only sitting U.S. congressman to have died from COVID-19 has drawn a free-for-all of 23 candidates in a Republican-leaning district of north Texas, where Democrats have made gains in recent years.

-Representative Ron Wright, a Republican, succumbed to COVID-19 in February.
+Representative Ron Wright, a Republican, died of COVID-19 in February.
 The May 1 special election to replace him will be the first test of the Texas electorate, where Democrats hope to advance, since President Joe Biden’s 2020 election victory.

+Former President Donald Trump won the state’s electoral votes with 52% of the vote in the 2020 election.
+The north Texas region has sent a Republican congressman to Washington since the 1980s, but Trump only narrowly won the district last year.
+He has not endorsed anyone in the race.

 With so many people competing to represent the suburban Dallas-Fort Worth area, the special election is expected to produce a summer runoff between the two top performers.
 The contest could pit a Republican against a Democrat or feature two Republicans, depending on the results of the May 1 vote.